Florida housing market: Everything you need to know

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-While the state is clearly an appealing place to live, buying or selling a home here in 2023 will look much different than it has for the past couple of years.
-Mortgage rates have more than doubled, and real estate doesn’t look quite as sunny anymore as homes stay on the market for longer.
+While the state is clearly an appealing place to live, buying or selling a home here in 2023 looks much different than it did in the past couple of years.
+Mortgage rates have skyrocketed, and real estate doesn’t look quite as sunny anymore as homes stay on the market for longer.
 Read on for everything you need to know about the Florida housing market.

 Florida housing market overview

 Florida is big, covering more than 65,000 square miles.
 To get a sense of the pulse of buying and selling activity across the state, it’s important to remember that real estate is a hyper-local industry.
-What’s happening in Miami, where loads of wealthy out-of-staters have been relocating, is going to look much different than what’s going on in, say, Tallahassee.
+What’s happening in Miami, where loads of wealthy out-of-staters have relocated, is much different than what’s going on in, say, Tallahassee.

 And while the best places to live in Florida naturally include easy access to the beach, they also include inherent downsides and dangers, as evidenced by the horrific damage of Hurricane Ian along the Gulf Coast.
 Climate change could cause major long-term challenges for the Florida housing market: A recent report from McKinsey projected that some coastal homes could lose 35 percent of their value by 2050 due to rising sea levels.

 Florida housing market trends and stats

 Whether you’re looking to buy or sell a house here, here’s some helpful data from Florida Realtors to consider.

 - Median sale price: In April 2023, the state’s median sale price was $410,000.
 That’s the same figure as the year before and slightly above the national median.